cs1302uga/cs1302-api-app/APPENDIX_GIT.md

 Once your feature works, it's time to merge the branch back into `main`.
-We recommend that you follow the "Rule of Thumb" mentioned earlier, then use the following commands directly inside your `cs1302-omega`
+We recommend that you follow the "Rule of Thumb" mentioned earlier, then use the following commands directly inside your `cs1302-api-app`
 directory:

 ```
 $ git checkout main
-$ ,/prepare-merge.sh short-feature-name
+$ ./prepare-merge.sh short-feature-name
 $ git merge short-feature-name
 $ git pull origin main
 $ git push origin --all
 ```

 NOTE
-The `prepare-merge.sh` script appends a timestamp to your `README.rst` in the `main` branch, then stages and commits that change.
+The `prepare-merge.sh` script appends a timestamp to your `README.md` in the `main` branch, then stages and commits that change.
 This ensures that `main` and your feature branch have divergent histories, which makes the merge look a little nicer in your log.